1998-creator/travel_advisor/README.md

+# Travel_Advisor
+A travel companion app that uses react.js google maps, geo-location, google maps API, and special travel and weather rapid APIs.
+Allows the user to type a location or scroll on a google map in order to find restaurants, hotels, or attractions in whatever area they are looking.
+The can select a specific item they want to view and look at the details of the item like pricing or reviews.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).